telerik/xaml-docs/getting-started/installation/installation-installing-from-progress-control-panel.md

 Afterwards, you will be presented with a screen containing sections for **All** products, **Purchased** products, **Trial** products, and **Free** products.
 These sections each have a split screen view - the left contains installed products that can be updated and the right contains products that can be installed.

-You can continue by selecting the **Telerik UI for WPF suite**.
+You can continue by selecting the **Telerik UI for {{ site.framework_name }} suite**.
 Once you click the checkbox, the option to proceed or cancel will be displayed.

 #### Figure 2: The Progress Control Panel List of Available Products